Screen Readers and Browsers

 Gradebook.
 Both the default (assignment) Gradebook and the Learning Mastery Gradebook support an individual view, where instructors can view assignments and grades for one student at a time.
 Learn more about individual view in the Gradebook and Learning Mastery Gradebook.

 User Settings.
-The User Settings page hosts a feature option called a High Contrast Style, which is currently in beta.
+The User Settings page hosts a feature option called a High Contrast Style.
 When enabled, this feature offers higher contrast in buttons, tabs, and other areas throughout Canvas.
 Learn how to change user settings.

 Accessibility of Third-party (LTI) Integrations